 Above, we’ve listed the benefits of a kitchen display system.
 Getting into the details, let’s look at how a KDS does it by starting with view types.
 A kitchen display system has several views to fit the needs of the restaurants that use it.
 You can use order views, item views, prep views, and order ready views for different situations.

-Order views allow you to see the upcoming orders in a fixed or flex grid.
+This allow you to see the upcoming orders in a fixed or flex grid.
 Quick service and fast casual restaurants may use grid views, while table service restaurants may use order views at the end of the prep line or in the server area where orders come together for delivery to the guest.

-Order Ready views are customer-facing and shows diners where their orders are in the kitchen, whether they’re complete or in progress.
+This view type is customer-facing and shows diners where their orders are in the kitchen, whether they’re complete or in progress.

 What this means for your restaurant